 Small portions and shared plates are key, allowing diners to sample a wide extensive menu without committing to a single main.
 From chicken skewers, chicken thigh, and chicken hearts to indulgent bites like foie gras, crab gratin, and golden mushroom dishes, every plate invites conversation.
 Paired with beer, sake, or shochu, the experience feels informal yet deeply intentional.

-Traditional Izakaya Cuisine Meets Modern Singapore
+Traditional Izakaya Meets Modern Singapore

 A high-end sushi roll made with black rice, avocado, and salmon, topped with seared foie gras, black truffle slices, and edible gold leaf.